rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-feeds-faq/index.md

 -   London (LON)
 -   Northern Virginia (IAD)
 -   Sydney (SYD)
 {{</accordion>}}
-{{<accordion title="What is the Early Access Program?" col="in" href="accordion7">}}

-The Early Access Program lets customers use and give feedback on our products before a final version is released.
-This program ensures that our features align with customer business needs.
-We add additional features as development continues, and some existing functionality available during Early Access might change.
-{{</accordion>}}
 {{<accordion title="What are the Terms of Service?" col="in" href="accordion8">}}